NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 module(name:quoted_string, v:version, load_arguments:any...) { <declaration-body> } # (top scope only)
 ```

-Multiple modules can be declared in the same file.
+Multiple modules and preambles can be declared in the same file.

 Load arguments can be provided if the module is *not* inline-declared.
 The load arguments are a list of identifiers that are passed to the module from the loading model, and must be specified as `identifier : type`.
 For instance, if the declaration is